 Landlord Essentials for Renting in Portland Oregon

-Things to Know When Becoming a Landlord in Multnomah County
+Things to Know Before Becoming a Landlord in Multnomah County

-So, you’re thinking about becoming a landlord in Multnomah County—congratulations!
-Owning a rental property can be a great investment and a way to create passive income.
-But before you dive in, it’s important to understand the rules, rights, and responsibilities that come with being a landlord in this tenant-friendly county.
+So, you’re thinking about becoming a landlord in Multnomah County—congratulations.
+Owning a rental property can be a great investment and a steady source of income.
+But before you get started, it’s important to understand the rules, rights, and responsibilities that come with being a landlord in one of Oregon’s most tenant-friendly areas.

 Tenant Rights in Multnomah County

-Oregon has some of the strongest tenant protections in the country, and Multnomah County takes things a step further.
-Here are some key points to keep in mind:
+Oregon has some of the strongest tenant protections in the nation, and Multnomah County adds a few more layers.
+Here’s what you should know from the start:

-• Tenant Rights Start Immediately: Once a tenant moves in, they are protected under Oregon’s Residential Landlord and Tenant Act.
-This includes the right to habitable housing, a fair application process, and proper notice for things like rent increases or lease terminations.
+• Tenant rights begin immediately.
+Once a tenant moves in, they’re covered under Oregon’s Residential Landlord and Tenant Act.
+That means the right to a safe and habitable home, a fair application process, and proper notice for rent increases or terminations.

-• Notice Periods: For month-to-month tenants, landlords must give 90 days’ notice for a no-cause termination.
-If you’ve owned the property for less than one year, that notice period drops to 30 days.
+• Notice periods matter.
+For month-to-month tenants, landlords must give 90 days’ notice for a no-cause termination.
+If you’ve owned the property for less than a year, the notice period drops to 30 days.

-Let me share a story about one of our clients, Sarah, who decided to rent out her charming Craftsman home in Portland’s Woodstock neighborhood.
-Initially, everything went smoothly—Sarah was excited about becoming a landlord and had happy tenants settling in.
-A few months later, however, she decided she wanted her family member to move into the house, assuming it would be a straightforward transition.
-That’s when she hit a roadblock: Multnomah County’s regulations.
+One of our clients, Sarah, decided to rent out her Craftsman home in Portland’s Woodstock neighborhood.
+Everything went smoothly at first—happy tenants, no major repairs, steady rent payments.
+A few months later, though, she decided she wanted a family member to move into the home.

 Relocation Assistance